Epicatechin (Myostatin Inhibitor / Muscle Flavonol)

 Small trial in older or deconditioned adults.

 Epicatechin reduced myostatin, elevated follistatin, and modestly improved grip strength vs placebo.
-CRITICAL CAVEAT: very small single trial; the muscle-building claims for epicatechin in supplements have raced ahead of clinical evidence.
+Critical caveat: very small single trial; the muscle-building claims for epicatechin in supplements have raced ahead of clinical evidence.
 Isolated supplemental epicatechin has minimal real-world evidence vs whole cocoa flavonoids.
 Bodybuilding marketing has often vastly overstated the clinical case for epicatechin as a 'natural myostatin inhibitor.'

 Side effects and drug interactions